mikel-brostrom/boxmot/README.md

 | [StrongSORT](https://arxiv.org/pdf/2202.13514.pdf) |      | | |
 | <img width=200/>                                   | <img width=100/> | <img width=100/> | <img width=100/> |

 <sub> NOTES: performed on the 10 first frames of each MOT17 sequence.
-The detector used is ByteTrack's YoloXm, trained on: CrowdHuman, MOT17, Cityperson and ETHZ.</sub>
+The detector used is ByteTrack's YoloXm, trained on: CrowdHuman, MOT17, Cityperson and ETHZ.
+Each tracker is configured with its original parameters found in their respective official repository.</sub>

 </div>

 </details>